publicimageltd/configbundle/README.md

 ## Command Overview

-`add` : Add FILE to BUNDLE, replacing it with a link to the bundled file.
+`cbundle add` : Add FILE to BUNDLE, replacing it with a link to the bundled file.

-`copy` : Copy FILE in BUNDLE to TARGET_FILE.
+`cbundle copy` : Copy FILE in BUNDLE to TARGET_FILE.

-`init` : Initialize bundle.
+`cbundle init` : Initialize bundle.

-`ls` : Display the contents of BUNDLE, not descending into directories.
+`cbundle ls` : Display the contents of BUNDLE, not descending into directories.

-`restore` : Copy FILE to the location defined by its associated .link file.
+`cbundle restore` : Copy FILE to the location defined by its associated .link file.

-`rm` : Remove FILE in the bundle and it associated link.
+`cbundle rm` : Remove FILE in the bundle and it associated link.

-`rmdir`  :Remove BUNDLE and its contents.
+`cbundle rmdir`  :Remove BUNDLE and its contents.

 ## About the repository